aviv211/aivivs26/README.md

    Personal informations should be collected from the individual concerns to let them know themselves that their personal informations are about to be collected by the agency/organization.

  e.
+Direct messages.

+   Users can communicate with each other privately by using direct message from twitter so the user doesn't need to use tweet and let everyone who follow him/her see everything.
+When user communicate with others by sending or receiving Direct Messages, Agency will store and process your communications and information related to them.

  5. Explain how your privacy policy implements each of the five principles you analysed in the Privacy Checklist you created.

   a.
 Privacy policy "a" is implementing principle no.1 by collecting the personal information of the users.
   b.
 Privacy policy "b" is implementing principle no.6 and no.7 by accessing or managing the user's personal information and correcting or updating their personal information.
   c.
 Privacy policy "c" is implementing principle no.9 by letting the users know how long the data can be access by the agency/organization.
   d.
-Privacy policy "d" is implementing principle no.2 by
+Privacy policy "d" is implementing principle no.2 by making sure that the personal information given is from the individual concern itself.